Yard equipment company cleans up toxic aftermath from fire in record time, under budget

 The Haley & Aldrich team addressed all of the environmental impacts from the fire — from air monitoring to hazardous waste characterization and profiling — with a comprehensive pre-demolition assessment that included removal and demolition specifications, bid packages, and procurement documents that clearly detailed the cleanup steps.
 This all-encompassing approach enabled the Haley & Aldrich team to meet the 90-day window despite the arduous site conditions and debris removal methods that required them to work 12 hours a day, seven days a week, but which resulted in a significant cost saving for our client.

-- Provided a multi-service skilled team to handle the wide array of site issues
+Provided a skilled multi-service team to handle the wide array of site issues

-- Finished ahead of schedule despite the severity of site contamination
+Finished ahead of schedule despite the severity of site contamination